Updated August 31, 2020

 California Adventure Dining feels a little more adventurous to me food-wise with options like Asian fare, high end Carthay Circle and delicious smoothies.
 California Adventure also serves a wide range of alcohol compared to Disneyland.

-Character dining can also be found at each of the Disneyland Resort Hotels.
+Character dining can be found at Disneyland and each of the Disneyland Resort Hotels.
 In addition to the expected Disney service at each of these experiences, you can also:

 - Interact with characters up close for more time than at the parks.